asntech/biasaway/README.rst

 Interactive Web App
 =====================
-BiasAway Web App is freely available at:
+BiasAway Web App is freely available at: http://hfaistos.uio.no:8000/

-The source code for the web app is available at https://github.com/asntech/BiasAwayApp

 Support
 ========
-If you have questions, or found any bug in the program, please write to us at ``aziz.khan[at]ncmm.uio.no``
+If you have questions, or found any bug in the program, please write to us at ``azizk[at]uio.no`` or ``anthony.mathelier[at]ncmm.uio.no``